 In the first worksheet, with the name Totalliste damdeler mengde, an account of the species encountered in each pond and their frequency are presented.
 The aquatic species in this sheet are divided depending on if they were seen in the water or at the shore of the stormwater pond.
 The first column of the sheet presents the common name of the aquatic plant accounted, while the second column contains the scientific name.
 The following columns contain the frequency of appearance of the species in the different ponds.
 The frequency of appearance in some of the ponds is independently accounted in the inlet and the main body of the pond.
-For the two groups of aquatic plants (water and shoreline plants) the total number of species present in each pond and the total number of ponds in which the aquatic plant was found were accounted.
-Hence, the worksheet contains information of aquatic plant species in every pond, the number of species present in every pond and the number of ponds in which each plant species was found.
+For the two groups of aquatic plants (water and shoreline plants) the total number of species present in each pond and the total number of ponds in which the aquatic plant species in every pond, the number of species present in every pond and the number of species must be species was found.